 It may not be pleasant to experience, but conflict is necessary to innovate successfully.
 Without competing ideas, it’s virtually impossible to create great products.
 Unfortunately, many conflicts are handled poorly; they are hidden or result in personal attacks.
 In this article, I explain how you can skilfully navigate conflict and use it as a source of creativity and innovation for your product.

 The product roadmap is a popular product management tool that communicates how a product is likely to evolve.
 But despite its popularity, it’s not always applicable.
 In this article, I share three scenarios in which using a roadmap is not advisable.
-I explain why not using a roadmap is the right course of action, what you can do instead to plan ahead, and which steps you can take to get closer to developing a realistic, actionable roadmap.
+I explain why that is, what you can do instead to plan ahead, and which steps you can take to get closer to developing a realistic, actionable roadmap.

 The product roadmap is a popular product management tool that communicates how a product is likely to evolve.
 But despite its popularity, it’s not always applicable.
 In this podcast episode, I share three scenarios in which using a roadmap is not advisable.
 I explain why not using a roadmap is the right course of action, what you can do instead to plan ahead, and which steps you can take to get closer to developing a realistic, actionable roadmap.